How to Apply

 To apply for a Scholarship please refer to Research office Postgraduate Research Scholarships page.

-Part of developing your application will be working up a research proposal of approximately 1,000 words.
+Part of developing your application will be working up a research proposal of approximately 3,000 words.
+Please note this is a longer proposal than required by the Faculty of Arts and Social Sciences.
 This is a very useful document to clarify your own thoughts about your intended project and is useful for members of staff to judge their suitability to your project.

 Why is a proposal so important?
 The proposal is the main document upon which the Department judges your application.
 We know that your project will probably change somewhat, but we are looking for a 'fit' between your capabilities as a researcher, our disciplinary focus, and the research expertise of our supervisors.
 If by chance your application is not successful it is usually because this 'fit' could not be achieved.
 If this 'fit' is not achievable it may mean another Department or Institution will make a better choice.